quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 and see what words are the most popular across all of them.

-We need an application that will split reviews into individual words, and then send the counts of each individually downstream to be further processed as needed.
+We need an application that will split reviews into individual words, and then send the counts of each individually downstream for further processing.

 ## 2. Our Example

-We will use a very simple producer to generate text to be processed by our new Word Counter application.
+We will use a simple producer to generate text to be processed by our new Word Counter application.

 NOTE: our example uses JSON formatting for Kafka message values.